hitorilabs/navi/README.md

 ubuntu-server pilled now.

-I accidentally wiped my root partition and realized what I need is stability.
+Accidentally wiped my root partition and realized what I need is stability.
 I want my server to be up all the time and feel roughly the same as a vm on `lambdalabs`.
 I was also trying to put tailscale on my arch linux install, but it was missing some mystery dependency that I'll never figure out.

 ubuntu-server had a pretty straightforward install and sensible defaults (launch sshd without login, netplan is pretty straight forward, etc.)